optimalbrew/analytics/README.md

-## Stats, Econometrics and ML Methods
+## Stats, Econometrics and ML
-A side project exploring estimation methods based on **random forests** and comparing them with traditional econometric methods (e.g. linear regression, logistic regression).
+* Exploring **tree-based** ML methods such as  *random forests*, *boosting* (e.g xgboost or Microsoft's Light GBM), comparing or combining  them with traditional econometric methods (e.g. linear regression, logistic regression).
+* Using *natural language processing* tools to visualize and analyze text data, such as regulatory filings.

+### FCC regulatory filings and comments
+Competition, or the lack thereof, among service providers not only determines economic efficiency but also the rate of adoption of new technologies.
+In the broadband connectivity space many other factors also influence technology adoption.
+These include local governments, national regulators, utilities, railroads, owners of cellular towers, workers (in all these companies), contractors and, of course, end users.
+This analysis is an attempt to use natural language processing tools to quantify the market and institutional complexities in this sphere.
+* [Jupyter notebook](./FCC17_84.ipynb) (uses R, a couple of lines of Bash).
+* [D3 visualization](https://bl.ocks.org/petecarkeek/c7da7590422d55e0b1dde588d9835df1) (Jypter notebook uses ggplot2) on Mike Bostock's bl.ocks.org

 ### Fema Flood Insurance
 "_Floods are the most common and costly natural hazard in the nation._" ([source](https://www.fema.gov/wildfires-you-need-flood-insurance)).